Mexican Slang words

 La Banda

 A funny way to say a group of friends, the crew, the gang.
-Voy a slair con la banda esta noche – I’m going to go out with the crew tonight.
+Voy a salir con la banda esta noche – I’m going to go out with the crew tonight

 Mande?